kareemmahlees/About-Me/README.md

 i am aiming hopfully this year to :-
 * improve my skills in python more and more and really master this language
 * learn another general purposed scripting language like python (propaply Go , Js or Dart not sure yet)
+- the list is still open for new goals ....